 Limit (or Jurisdiction) of Small Claims Court

-You cannot demand or ask for more than $10,000 in a small claims court case.
-(Government Code 28.093).
-Another restriction of small claims court is that a plaintiff can only seek monetary relief (an award of money).
+A plaintiff cannot demand more than $10,000 in their action.
+(Texas Government Code 28.093).
+Additionally, a small claims court plaintiff can only ask the court for monetary relief.
 The court has no authority to issue an injunctive or equitable award.
-For example, if you pay a painter $1,000 to paint your house and the painter does not even begin, you cannot ask the court to issue an order for the painter to paint your house.
+Say your landscaper breaks a sprinkler head.
+You can ask the court for money to replace the sprinkler head, but you cannot ask the court for an order requiring the landscaper to physically replace the sprinkler head.
 You could only ask the court for an award of money.

-Small Claims Court Venue
+Clerk’s Role in Small Claims Court Actions

 A Justice of the Peace for Collin County hears small claims court cases for Collin County.

-This courthouse is located at:2300 Bloomdale Rd #1164 McKinney, TX 75071
+This courthouse is located at:2300 Bloomdale Rd, Ste 1164 McKinney, TX 75071

-This courthouse is located at:406A Raymond St. Farmersville, TX 75442
+This courthouse is located at:P O Box 367 Farmersville, TX 75442

 This courthouse is located at:920 E Park Blvd, Ste 220 Plano, TX 75074